 – Lorenzo, EMERGENCY Junior Specialist Doctor in Kabul, Afghanistan

-To learn more about EMERGENCY’s programs in the Central African Republic, click here.
-If you would like to help provide life-saving medical care for children in Bangui, please click here to donate now.
+To learn more about EMERGENCY’s programs in Afghanistan, register here for a free online conversation about “Health in the Future of Afghanistan” on August 12th.
+If you would like to help provide free-of-charge medical care to Afghan civilians, please click here to donate now.